MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-migration.md

 Using the SharePoint Migration Tool (SPMT), you can now migrate your SharePoint Server flows to Microsoft 365.
 Workflow migration is limited to:

-•	List and library OOB ("out-of-box") approval workflows
+- List and library OOB ("out-of-box") approval workflows
-•	Workflow definitions and associations
+- Workflow definitions and associations

+>!Note]
-History data and draft definitions are not migrated.
+>History data and draft definitions are not migrated.

 ## Prerequisites